Lean TPS Publications

 Lean TPS Support and Capability Development

 Lean TPS support is available for plant teams, regional operations, and leadership development.
-Support includes structured improvement, capability building, and systems-based problem solving grounded in Toyota methods.
+Support focuses on structured improvement, capability building, and systems-based problem solving grounded in Toyota Production System methods.

 Services include: